alpinegizmo/timing-explorer/README.md

 The Prometheus UI is served on `localhost:9090`.

-You will also need a local Flink cluster, which is not included, or you can just run this app in your IDE, which will supply the missing pieces of Flink.
+You can just run this app in an IDE, which will supply the missing pieces of Flink.
+There's no need to run a separate Flink cluster.

 To shut things down, use